tetematete/OSRLUASNIPPETS/Server Scripts/README.md

 Acts as an override for gamepad assist scripts.
 To be used in places where strong assists could have an affect on competitive integrity.

 This one pretty much just came to me in a dream. relatively untested, allegedly breaks cmrt leaderboard somehow but im really not sure how that could be the case.

+If user at or above patch level 3978, runs at physics rate instead of graphics rate.
 ```ini
 [SCRIPT_...]
 SCRIPT = "https://raw.githubusercontent.com/tetematete/OSRLUASNIPPETS/refs/heads/main/Server%20Scripts/evilAGA.lua"